7 powerful multi-currency financial consolidation tools compared

 Lacks some advanced compliance documentation features needed by public companies

-May not meet the needs of enterprises requiring full ERP-level functionality.
+May not meet the needs of enterprises requiring full ERP-level functionality

-Organizations using QuickBooks or Xero seeking enterprise-level consolidation capabilities
+Organizations using QuickBooks seeking enterprise-level consolidation capabilities

-Companies with 2-20 entities that need to reduce consolidation time from days to minutes
+Companies with 2 or more entities that need to reduce consolidation time from days to minutes

 CFOs and controllers who want to focus on analysis rather than data processing